dotnet/docs/docs/visual-basic/language-reference/statements/if-then-else-statement.md

  `condition`
  Required.
 Expression.
 Must evaluate to `True` or `False`, or to a data type that is implicitly convertible to `Boolean`.

- If the expression is a [Nullable](../../../visual-basic/programming-guide/language-features/data-types/nullable-value-types.md)`Boolean` variable that evaluates to [Nothing](../../../visual-basic/language-reference/nothing.md), the condition is treated as if the expression is not `True`, and the `Else` block is executed.
+ If the expression is a [Nullable](../../../visual-basic/programming-guide/language-features/data-types/nullable-value-types.md) `Boolean` variable that evaluates to [Nothing](../../../visual-basic/language-reference/nothing.md), the condition is treated as if the expression is `False` and the `Else` block is executed.

  `Then`
  Required in the single-line syntax; optional in the multiple-line syntax.